lazarom37/lazaro37.github.io/README.md

-# lazaroRatGame
+# A view for all my projects
-A small Canvas-based game for my PROG209 class at Bellevue College.
-Play as man's worst nightmare, collect cheese, and get home safe before the timer runs out!
+This site was made to show off all the projects I've worked on, in and out of school